 We offer a wide range of activities to make sure the residents enjoy as fulfilling, stimulating and varied life as is appropriate to them.
 Some of the activities that are currently available include exercise to music and singing.
-We have found that the karaoke machine is as popular with the staff as it is the residents!
-Our residents also engage in painting and there is a gardening club.
+Our residents also engage in painting and different arts and crafts.
 There are reminiscence games and quizzes which enable the residents to talk about past experiences.
 This is good for their memory and general wellbeing.
 We also hold regular bingo sessions for those who enjoy it and those who do not can avoid them!

 Trips can also be arranged into the community for those less physically able to make journeys on their own.
 Residents can have lunches out.

-We arrange many trips from the home throughout the year.
-These have included recently visits to Flatford Mill, Tiptree jam factory and local supermarkets so that our residents can experience normal life.
+Now that the restrictions from Covid have ceased we will again be able to arrange trips from the home throughout the year.
+These have previously included visits to Flatford Mill, Tiptree jam factory and local supermarkets so that our residents can experience normal life.
 They have been on Stour Valley boat trips and visits to the local garden centres, museums, pubs and tea rooms

 Regular visitors are given the code to the security gate.
 You do not have to make an appointment.
+At the present time testing for Covid has been suspended but we ask you not to visit if you are unwell.
 We do not have set visiting hours.
-Our Residents are welcome to have visitors (including well behaved pets and children on leads) at any sensible time of day or evening that suits them.
+Our Residents are welcome to have visitors (including well behaved pets on leads and children), at any sensible time of day or evening that suits them.
 Visitors are welcome to join the Residents for a meal if they wish.
 You will need to book in advance so the catering staff know how many to cook for.
 A nominal charge will be made to cover the cost of the food but it certainly will not be restaurant charges although you will find the quality will be as good if not better.

 As far as we are concerned the Red House is your relatives home and we do not restrict who they want to see and when and if you want to take them out for the day that is absolutely fine provided that you tell a senior member of staff and sign the visitors' book.